 \subsection{Bounding cochains}

-Here we will review some basic definitions and facts about bounding cochains, see \cite[Section 4.3]{FOOO} for further details.
+Here we will review some basic definitions and facts about bounding cochains.
+For details see \cite[Section 4.3]{FOOO}.

 \begin{defn} Let $(A,\m)$ be a ($G$-gapped) filtered $A_\infty$-algebra and consider $x=\sum_{i=0}^{\infty} x_i T^{\lambda_i} \in \hat{A}_0$ with $\lambda_i \geq \lambda$ for some $\lambda>0$ and $x_i$ of odd degree.
-We say $x$ is a \emph{bounding cochain} if there is $\mP(b)\in\Lambda_0$ such that
+We say $x$ is a \emph{bounding cochain} if there is $\mP(x)\in\Lambda_0$ such that

-\end{defn} Note that in \cite{FOOO}, the authors use the term \emph{ weak bounding cochain} and reserve the term \emph{bounding cochain} to the case when $\mP(x)=0$.
-Bounding cochains are sometimes also called Maurer--Cartan elements.
+\end{defn} Note that the authors in \cite{FOOO} use the term \emph{ weak bounding cochain} and reserve the term \emph{bounding cochain} to the case when $\mP(x)=0$.
+Bounding cochains are also called Maurer--Cartan elements.
 We denote by $\widehat{MC}(A)$ the set of all bounding cochains.

-In the case $A$ is graded, we require that all the $x_i$ have degree one.
-Observe that in this case $\mP(x)=0$, since the left hand side of (\ref{maurer_cartan}) has degree $2$ and $e_A$ has degree $0$.
+When $A$ is graded, we require $|x_i|=1$ for all $i$.
+In this case $\mP(x)=0$ since the left hand side of (\ref{maurer_cartan}) has degree $2$ and $e_A$ has degree $0$.

 Given a bounding cochain $x$ we deform the $A_\infty$-algebra $A$ in the following way.
 Consider $\gamma_i=(\lambda_i,1-\vert x_i \vert) \in \mathbb{R}_{\geq 0}\times2\mathbb{Z}$ and let $\bar{G}$ be the smallest submonoid containing $G$ and all the $\gamma_i$.
 This is a discrete submonoid.
 We then define a new $\bar{G}$-gapped $A_\infty$-algebra $(A,\m^x)$, by setting